bburns/PyVoyager/README.md

 4. targets with centers outside of the image
 5. crescents
 6. targets larger than the field of view
+7. edge defects which the blob detector picks up need to be ignored

 The small/point-like targets are handled fairly well by the blob detection routine.
 Where the area is larger than some small value though, eg 12x12 pixels, the detection is better handled by the Hough circle detector, which works well on the 'normal' targets and targets with gaps.